dwarvesf/playbook/engineering/setup-project.md

 ### Development & Design artifacts

-For diagrams and design assets, you can find or put them in the `Works` folder.
+- For diagrams and design assets, you can find or put them in the `Works` folder.
+- Remember to create a group email (e.g. vault@dwarves.ltd) in GSuite and add all related members to the project.

 ### Repository

 The codebase is usually in Github or our Gitlab.
-We have a specific guide for repo setup at [repository-setup.md](/engineering/repository-setup.md).
+We have a specific guide for repo setup at [repository-setup.md](/engineering/setup-repository.md).

 A few clients who have an in-house tech team might prefer using their git system.
 In those cases, we need to set up a symlink to pull out and daily back up the source code to our Gitlab.